slatedb/slatedb/CONTRIBUTING.md

 Join our [Discord server](https://discord.gg/mHYmGy5MgA) to chat with the developers.

+Please follow the instructions below before making a PR:
+- Run `cargo clippy --all-targets --all-features` and `cargo fmt` on your patch to fix lints and formatting issues
+- Run `cargo test --all-features` to check that your patch doesn't break any tests

 ## Contributor License Agreement

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a